 - First Time - 3 day suspension, and $150 Administrative Monetary Penalty

 - Second Time- 7 day suspension, mandatory alcohol education program, and $150 Administrative Monetary Penalty

 - Third Time - 30 day suspension mandatory alcohol education program, six-month ignition interlock licence condition, and $150 Administrative Monetary Penalty

 - Subsequent - 30 day suspension mandatory alcohol education program, six-month ignition interlock licence condition, mandatory medical evaluation, and $150 Administrative Monetary Penalty

 - Ontario's Zero BAC (Blood Alcohol Concentration) for Drivers 21 and Under Novice drivers of all ages in the Graduated Licensing System (GLS) must also maintain a zero BAC while driving.
-As of August 1, 2010, if you are a novice driver and are caught with any amount of alcohol in your blood, you will receive an immediate 24-hour roadside driver licence suspension, and if convicted, will face a fine of $60-$500 and will receive a suspension period as per the Novice Driver Escalating Sanction scheme, up to and including cancellation of the novice licence.
+If you are a novice driver and are caught with any amount of alcohol in your blood, you will receive an immediate 24-hour roadside driver licence suspension, and if convicted, will face a fine of $60-$500 and will receive a suspension period as per the Novice Driver Escalating Sanction scheme, up to and including cancellation of the novice licence.
 You will also have to return to the start of GLS